Tire Change and Fitting

 If you use winter tires in summer, another thing to know is that you'll end up paying more for fuel.

-On warm pavement, the rolling resistance of a winter tire is substantially higher than a summer or all-season tire.
-That's because the softer rubber compound changes shape more.
+On warm weather conditions, the rolling resistance of a winter tire is substantially higher compared to a summer or all-season tire.
+That's because the of the specialized compound and tread pattern concept.

 If you don't switch to all-season or summer tires during warm weather, your car will not have optimal handling capabilities for safety – especially if you're forced to make sudden turns.

 Let's imagine a scenario where a driver has to make an emergency maneuver.
-Winter tires on dry pavement are too soft.
+Winter tires on dry pavement are softer.
 The handling won't be as responsive as it should be in a critical situation.
-Also, the stopping distance is extended.
+Also, the stopping distance is extended vs Summer tires.

 From a long-term perspective, winter tires which have been left on throughout the spring, summer, and autumn all the way until the next winter will probably have worn tread blocks (because of their softer compound).
 Winter tires with insufficient tread depth won't provide as much grip or traction on snowy and icy surfaces, which is a decisive factor influencing driving safety.